QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.md

     The `-c` controls the maximum context length (default 4096, 0 means loaded from model), and `-n` controls the maximum generation length each time (default -1 means infinite until ending, -2 means until context full).
     When the context is full but the generation doesn't end, the first `--keep` tokens (default 0, -1 means all) from the initial prompt is kept, and the first half of the rest is discarded.
     Then, the model continues to generate based on the new context tokens.
-    You can set `--no-context-shift` to prevent this rotating behaviour and the generation will stop once `-c` is reached.
+    You can set `--no-context-shift` to prevent this rotating behavior and the generation will stop once `-c` is reached.

     llama.cpp supports YaRN, which can be enabled by `-c 131072 --rope-scaling yarn --rope-scale 4 --yarn-orig-ctx 32768`.
--   **Chat**: `--jinja` indicates using the chat template embedded in the GGUF which is prefered and `--color` indicates coloring the texts so that user input and model output can be better differentiated.
+-   **Chat**: `--jinja` indicates using the chat template embedded in the GGUF which is preferred and `--color` indicates coloring the texts so that user input and model output can be better differentiated.
     If there is a chat template, like in Qwen3 models, llama-cli will enter chat mode automatically.
     To stop generation or exit press "Ctrl+C".
     You can use `-sys` to add a system prompt.